Jump start your career early with our Business Management Professional Practice degree.

 As a Professional Practice student, you complete the same number of modules and credit as a standard degree except now your learning, teaching and assessments will be related directly to the real world experience you gain on placement.
 During your placement year you will be allocated a placement tutor and your practice based learning will be supported by some block teaching at the University supported by on-line learning activities.

 The Professional Practice pathway is perfect for you if you want the benefit of a placement year, but want your degree to be completed within three years.

 Your learning will embrace the development and operation of business markets, the management of key resources including human capital, financial management, strategic management and cultural awareness.
 In addition, you’ll gain an insight into digital business exploring how technology has remodelled the business world, and reflect on the accompanying issues around social responsibility and ethical behaviour.

-Our alignment to the CMI ensures you’ll be provided with the latest information and knowledge, as well as providing key industry links and insight.
+Our accreditation from the CMI ensures you’ll be provided with the latest information and knowledge, as well as providing key industry links and insight.

 If you have any questions about our Business Management (Professional Practice) course, you can contact the course leader Matt Jones.

 Our innovative Professional Practice route is a fast-track degree which enables you to complete your third and final year while enjoying the benefits of a year-long work placement.
 This allows you to gain valuable real-life experience in industry and embark on your career a year earlier than a traditional sandwich degree.*

 *Please note that the year-long placement year is compulsory and you will be required to organise the placement with the support of our Placements Office.
 If you do not secure the placement, your course will revert to the standard BA (Hons) route.